10 useful caravan storage tips and space-saving solutions

-Another simple yet effective trick – this one will save you cupboard space – is purchasing ‘nesting’ bowls and measuring spoons.
-They not only prevent you unnecessarily wasting space but they are convenient items to locate when it comes to cooking or baking.
+Another simple-yet-effective trick – this one will save you cupboard space – is purchasing ‘nesting’ bowls and measuring spoons.
+They prevent you unnecessarily wasting space and, additionally, are convenient items to locate when it comes to cooking or baking.

 7. Don't overlook ceiling space

-The ceiling of your caravan is a vital tool in providing protection from the cold, rain, and drop bears.
-However, it’s about time it stepped up and had more than just one purpose.
-Use your imagination (or simply keep reading) and you’ll discover there’s plenty of uses for the trusty ceiling.
+The ceiling of your caravan is a vital tool in providing protection but it’s about time it stepped up.
+Use your imagination (or simply keep reading) and you’ll discover there are plenty of uses for the trusty ceiling.
 Use it to hang shelves or even wardrobes (hanging wardrobes have to be one of the most inventive space-saving solutions going around).
-You can also attach brackets to ceilings to hang items such as brooms.
+You can also attach brackets to ceilings to hang items such as a broom.
 Genius.

 8. Think about unused areas

-Following the above tip, it really pays to use your imagination.
+Following the above tip, it really pays to think outside the square.
 Take a look around your van and you'll discover there is abundant space just begging to be filled up with essential items.
-If you didn't already know, underneath the bed is a great place to store items, even if it is an area often reserved for monsters.
+If you didn't already know, underneath the bed is a great place to store odds and ends.

 9. Use an annex or awning

 Without wanting to sound like an ad for a plastic surgery company, this tip won’t help you on the inside, but it will help you on the outside.
-A caravan annex is ideal for creating more space at your BIG4 campsite and can be used to shield the sun, wind, or rain.
+A caravan annex is ideal for creating more space at your BIG4 park site and can be used to shield the sun, wind, or rain.

 10. Avoid over-packing

-If real estate is still at a premium after all these tips, you can always fall back on a guaranteed hint that will help you to save space: avoid the tendency to over-pack.
-Think about what is really required for the holiday.
+If real estate is still at a premium after all these tips, you can always fall back on a guaranteed hint that will help you to save space: Avoid the tendency to over-pack.
+Think about what is really required for your break.
 In short, prepare a constructive list rather than reading straight from the Armageddon survival kit handbook.